FAQ - find all the answers here

 Orientation day is a perfect opportunity for all new international students at Business Academy Aarhus to meet and make new friends across the different programmes.
 Please save Thursday 22 August from 12-18 and Friday 23 August 9- late for this.

 When you arrive in Denmark, you need to apply for residency permit and CPR (Personal Identification Number).

 All of the Academy’s full-time students receive a student card which gives you access to the Academy.
 You must use the student card every time you print or copy.
 Your student card is also used for identification at exams.

 The student card also gives you discounts and other benefits for transportaton, shopping etc., so you will benefit from always carrying it with you.

 If you are not a Danish citizen, you have to meet certain requirements in order to be able to receive SU.

 If you receive SU, you can get a discount (called: Ungdomskort) on your daily transport between your place of residence and Business Academy Aarhus.

-You can apply for an ‘ungdomskort’ at www.ungdomskort.dk with your NemID (this can only be done in Danish).
-You can apply from 10 January 2019.
+You can apply for an ‘ungdomskort’ at www.ungdomskort.dk with your NemID (this can only be done in Danish once you have your CPR number).
+You can apply from 10 August 2019.